 Here’s what the Aware Ego is in a nutshell plus an exercise to kick-start your Aware Ego Process.

 - The Aware Ego is the ability to stand between opposite selves, experiencing and understanding both sides, yet not identifying with either.

-- It is a place from where you feel the conflict between opposites.
+- It’s a place from where you feel the tension between opposites.

 - From an Aware Ego you can choose which side to go with, without leaving the other side out.
-That does not necessarily mean pleasing both sides, but instead being able to live with and hold the disappointment of the side that missed out.
+That doesn’t necessarily mean pleasing both sides, but instead being able to live with and hold the disappointment of the side that missed out.

 - The Aware Ego is a process that exists in relation to the aspects of your psyche.
 It’s not a self or entity.